RaviRaaja/fun_deeplearning/README.md

 # Note
 Experiments above were implemented using python2 and python3 , implementaion of numpy exp function may result in cost as NaN, in such cases update your packages or try with other version of python.
+* Accuracy stated in the ipython Notebook at last cell are based on datasets which follows different distribution, so run the experiments on your own custom dataset and check accuray.